gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 platform variants that would be published and shared publicly.

 This story also aggregates a bunch of review items that relate to Architecture and Operating System.

+There are 2 main parts to the architecture that we are interested in: The CPU instruction set that is being used, and the data model.
+Usually, but not always, a 32-bit processor instruction set is used with 32-bit data model, and a 64-bit processor instruction set is used with 64-bit data model.

+Usually, it is possible to combine different instruction sets in the same binary.
+So, when linking a binary targeting the amd64 CPU, it is fine to link against a library built for the x86 CPU.
+It is not possible to combine different data models in the same executable.

+There are two aspects of operating system that we are interested in: the operating system + version.
+The version is really a proxy for other attributes we don't model yet: system calling convention, ABI version, language runtime version, which system APIs are available, and so on.

 ### User visible changes